-Responsible Officer: Charles Bartel, Assistant Vice President and Chief Information Officer
+Responsible Officer: Charles Bartel, Vice President for Information Technology and Chief Information Officer

 The Information Security Service Requirement defines and describes the responsibilities and required practices for all members of the community with respect to information security and the protection of University data and information.
 This service requirement applies to all faculty, staff, students, third-party agents and other University affiliates who utilize Duquesne University information, data, and computing environments.